 A preliminary inquiry, also known as a PI, is a legal proceeding in the Magistrate's Court (a lower court) where an inquiry is conducted by a Magistrate for a case that may go to trial in a higher court (Curzon, 2002).
 The object is to determine whether the prosecution can establish a prima facie (on the face) case against the accused.
 If it can, the accused is committed for trial; if not, the defendant is discharged.
 In other words, the Magistrate examines the prosecution's case to determine whether there is sufficient evidence to commit a defendant to the Supreme Court (a higher court) to stand trial.
 A Voluntary Bill of Indictment (VBI), on the other hand, is a method undertaken by prosecutors who seek to have a case for an indictable offence (major offences triable by a judge and jury) proceed directly to trial in the Supreme Court.
-VBI cases are typically authorized by a country's Attorney General's Office and are normally cases in which the evidence is clear and strong.
-As illustrated in Figure 6.2, most (159 or 65%) of the 243 solved cases entered the court system via a PI.
+VBI cases are typically authorized by a country's Attorney General's Office and are normally those in which the evidence is clear and convincing.
+Since the establishment of the Bahamian government's 'Swift Justice' program, all murder cases proceed via VBI.